Jokic, Nuggets hold off Curry, Warriors for 114-104 win

 QUOATBLE

-Nuggets coach Michael Malone on defending Curry’s deep shots: “I told them, ‘Guys, listen, when he makes his shots, don’t look over at me and say I played good defense when you didn’t,’” Malone said.
+Malone on defending Curry’s deep shots: “I told them, ‘Guys, listen, when he makes his shots, don’t look over at me and say I played good defense when you didn’t,’” Malone said.
 “This guy is other-worldly, in terms of his talent and shooting ability.
 You have to guard him with that in mind.”

 UP NEXT